This is the

 - The required Annual Meeting of the Members usually occurs in May although it can occur in June.
 (3.06.01)

 - The Board consists of five directors.
-Decisions made by the Board require the approval of at least three directors, even if only three directors attend a meeting.
+Decisions made by the Board require the approval of at least three directors, even if only three directors attend a meeting or vote on an issue.
 (4.04, 4.01)

 - The term of the Board of Directors starts and ends with the annual Transition Meeting, a.k.a. the Annual Meeting of the Directors.
 (4.03)